• Skip to main content

 Chef Tip:

 • The size of the turnips can have a big impact on the flavor of the finished dish.
-For a lighter, more delicate flavor, choose baby turnips or very young turnips.
-The older and larger the turnip, the more intense the flavor will be.
+Choose baby or young turnips for a lighter, more delicate flavor.
+The older and larger the turnip, the more intense the flavor.
 Cooking mellows the flavor, but there is still a difference.

 Creamy Mashed Turnip Recipe in white oval bowl with serving spoon on napkin with red stripe garnished with fresh rosemary.